multinverse/CosmoW/README.md

 for 30 numbers bins (number channels) and maximum and minimum multipole l.
 It will generate ".dat" files in cl directory.

 For BAO analisys, use Building_Clbao.py.
-This will generate files in clbao directory.
+This will generate files in clbao directory (in construction).

 For any questions, please, contact me in alessandro.marins@usp.br.